BioinformaticaUSFQ1/Course_Bioinformatics/README.md

 Repository for the Bioinformatics Training and Capacity Building Program in Support of the Vigilab System and Epidemiological Analysis

 ## Course structure
 This course is making use of Google Colab - https://colab.research.google.com/, a free to use service.
+Some material was obtained from https://github.com/WCSCourses/

 Access to Colab is via a [Google Account](https://www.google.com/account/about/), which can be made for free.
 ## Course program